godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Next we send the ray into the space state and see if it gets a result.
 We add the player and the knife's :ref:`Area <class_Area>` as two exceptions so the player cannot carry themselves or the knife's collision :ref:`Area <class_Area>`.

-Then we check to see if we got a result back from the ray.
+Then we check to see if we got a result back from the ray, also whether we have any colliders in our result.
  If we have, we then see if the collider the ray collided with is a :ref:`RigidBody <class_RigidBody>`.

 If the ray collided with a :ref:`RigidBody <class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
 We then set the mode on the :ref:`RigidBody <class_RigidBody>` we collided with to ``MODE_STATIC`` so it doesn't move in our hands.